arnaudcharmier/cakephp-timetracker-plugin/README.md

 #Installation

-Clone from github : in your plugin directory type git clone git://github.com/freega/timeTracker.git timeTracker
+Clone from github :
+in your plugin directory type git clone git://github.com/freega/cakephp-timetracker-plugin.git TimeTracker
-Add as a git submodule : in your plugin directory type git submodule add git://github.com/freega/timeTracker.git timeTracker
+Add as a git submodule :
+in your plugin directory type git submodule add git://github.com/freega/cakephp-timetracker-plugin.git TimeTracker
 Download an archive from github and extract it in /Plugin/timeTracker